evilsaloon/spok-dataset/README.md

 spok-dataset is a dataset created to help correlate numbers belonging to Spok with their respective geographical regions.

 This dataset was created in the week of May 2, 2022 - May 8, 2022 by checking 23.36 million numbers against Spok's validation CGI.
-It is meant to accompany an article I'm currently writing.
+It is meant to accompany an article I've published on [HackerNoon](https://hackernoon.com/americas-secret-pager-giant).

-(If you're seeing this after the article is published, I will update this README with its eventual link.)

 I will not update this dataset going forward, and I don't encourage you to either.
 Spok's servers have already endured enough.